 Toyota Prius running costs

-|Insurance group||Warranty||Service intervals||2018/19 company car cost (20%/40%)|
+|Insurance group||Warranty||Service intervals||2019/20 company-car cost (20%/40%)|

-As we’ve mentioned, there are many options to rival the Toyota Prius, but it’s the Hyundai Ioniq that matches it most closely.
+As we’ve mentioned, there are many options to rival the Toyota Prius, but the Hyundai Ioniq Hybrid matches it most closely.
 This is true of the respective ranges’ pricing structures as well.
 While the Ioniq range starts at a cheaper price point (around £2,700 less), there’s more choice in the Prius line-up, with four trim levels to the Hyundai’s three.

 Toyota Prius insurance group

 The Toyota Prius falls into insurance group 13 or 14, depending on spec.
 Of course, as with any car, what you’ll pay depends on your circumstances – factors like where you live, whether you have points on your licence and how much driving experience you have.
-However, to give an indication of how much you should expect to pay, our sample middle-aged driver with three points on their licence was quoted around £550 per year fully comprehensive.
+However, to give an indication of how much you should expect to pay, our sample middle-aged driver with three points on their licence was quoted around £550 a year fully comprehensive.

-With 206 dealers nationwide it’ll be easy to get your Prius serviced – and we’d recommend you go to a main dealer as being serviced by an official Toyota franchise means you’ll keep the extensive warranty cover on the hybrid system components and the battery pack.
+With around 200 Toyota dealers nationwide, it’ll be easy to get your Prius serviced – and we’d recommend you go to a main dealer, as being serviced by an official Toyota franchise preserves the extensive warranty cover on the hybrid system components and the battery pack.
 Service intervals are every year or 10,000 miles and alternate between interval and major services.
 Expect to pay around £169 for the former and £219 for the latter.